pure4j/pure4j/README.md

 ### Known Remaining Issues

-* toString purity
 * Persistent Collection Construction:  Currently, lots of static methods to construct.
 Need to provide constructors to make it more like idiomatic Java.  -- need to write tests for each constructor, I think.
-* Tutorials - in progress
+* registering extra immutables
 * Stream counter-examples.
+* Cascading Implementation Impurity: One impure function should 'taint' those that use it.
+* Tutorials - collections tutorial.   mutable unshared tutorial.
+* length -> size
+* JUnit -> Assert purity.

 * Error Messages: currently quite hard to understand.
 Should include a list of potential solutions for each.
-* Cascading Implementation Impurity: One impure function should 'taint' those that use it.
+	* Anonymous classes: hard to say which one we're talking about without a line-number.
+	* <init> -- change this to say constructor, and the line number
+	* Non-static pure method on class which is not immutable: should give line number of ALOAD 0.

 * Thorough review of purity of Java language classes
 * Service-classes:  need a way to specify their purity without calling them `@ImmutableValue`s  -- not sure about this
+* toString purity